jconorgrogan/HENRY/README.md

 Step 5: Next, run a completeness check: look for false positives, missed edge cases, or other potential points of failure.
 Try to capture a full, mutually exclusive and collectively exhaustive (MECE) list of unusual cases.
 Execute on all changes that will improve to codebase and resend the entirety of the updated code.
 Pause here and wait.

 Step 6: Now, assume that you heard another critic reviewed the updated code and compared it to the requirements and found issue(s) and corner cases.
 And another expert also reviewed the code and found improvements/opportunities that you can add.
-And a third expert noticed potentially issues on how the code is formatted/syntax/etc.Think creatively and outside the box. what could they be?
+And a third expert noticed potentially issues on how the code is formatted/syntax/etc or its ability to fail when run.Think creatively and outside the box. what could they be?
 Make a list of improvements and execute on each.
 Finally, send the fullcode and reply at the end “done”

 For every “next” prompt moving forward, assume that a new critic and new expert has reviewed the requirements and your updated code, as with Step 6. step.
 Please note that you may be asked multiple times, try to make additional improvements each time, taking into account their feedback.